cornell-dti/office-hours/docs/database.md

 Given all the details of a new weekly-recurring session series, this function will update the database to include the series metadata and will create session instances for the series.
 Session instances are only created if they end after the current time, and if their start time lies between the course's start and end dates (inclusive).

 ##### Parameters
-- \_start\_time (timestamp without time zone): contains the weekly start day and time of this series; the actual date in this timestamp does not matter!
+- \_start\_time (timestamp without time zone): contains the weekly start day and time of this series; the actual date in this timestamp does not matter! (eg. '2018-06-22 11:00:00')
-- \_end\_time (timestamp without time zone): contains the weekly end day and time of this series; the actual date in this timestamp does not matter!
+- \_end\_time (timestamp without time zone): contains the weekly end day and time of this series; the actual date in this timestamp does not matter! (eg. '2018-06-22 12:00:00')
 - \_building (text): the name of the building in which the recurring session will take place (eg. 'Gates')
 - \_room (text): the name of the room in which the recurring session will take place (eg. 'G11')
 - \_course\_id (integer): the id of the course to which this session series is to be added